Average Reading Time: 2 minutes and 16 seconds

 Yes, we can process and rid ourselves of these toxins naturally, but it requires a strong digestive system which drive the detox pathways.
 A weak digestive system, along with congested lymphatic-collecting ducts, can easily become overwhelmed.
 Once the lymph that surrounds the digestive system becomes congested, soon all the lymph vessels and ducts begin to get backed up.
 The brain lymph’s are microscopic and easily congest compared to the big lymphatic vessels in the big muscles of the body.

 I have written numerous articles on strategies to support better digestion, stronger detoxification ability and improved lymphatic drainage.
 The quickest way I know to accomplish this and protect yourself is to do a digestive reset and cleanse of these harmful toxins at least twice a year.
-Learn about our Colorado Cleanse and join us this October for our biannual group guided cleanse.
+Learn about our Colorado Cleanse and join us in the spring or fall for our biannual group guided cleanse.